LuiArm/REACT-Project-/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP EXAMPLE
-- Find and use external api
+- Create and use external api
 - Render data on page
+- Link to different pages
 - Allow user to interact with the page

 #### PostMVP EXAMPLE

-- Add localStorage or firebase for storage
+- Add a map API

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.